 We will walk around a real example of a permaculture Orchard where simple techniques will be explained and the process about planting one will be clear to see.

 Permaculture orchards can be planted in the back of a large garden, strips of land in the community, larger fields or some allotment situations (where fruit trees are allowed).

 Saturday 11 September

 Small Farm, Fairlight

-This is a weekend workshop where you bring a design to work on, with you.
+This is a day’s intensive workshop where you design your own forager’s garden.

 Past Events & Workshops

 Anna loves going out into the field and giving talks about any subject area of permaculture that your group would like.

 Feel free to call and chat through any ideas for an event you are planning.